4 MIN READ

 - What financial constraints could affect your project?
 For example, does it need to show a return on investment within a certain period to be considered a success?

-Next, you need to think about the legal aspects of your proposal.
+Next, think about the legal aspects of your proposal.
 Consider the following questions:

 - Does your idea break any law of your state or country, or conflict with any policy that your organization has in place?